b00ng/zalo-group-photo-album/README.md

 The application has two main modes, accessible from the navigation bar at the top of the page.

-You must sign in with a Google account before you can access either mode.
-The signed-in account is displayed in the upper-right corner with a sign-out action.
+Signing in with a Google account is optional.
+When enabled and authenticated, the signed-in account is displayed in the upper-right corner with a sign-out action.

 #### Feature A: Cluster Discovery (Automatic Grouping)